Michael Joseph (publisher): Death

-Michael Joseph died of septicaemia after a delayed medical operation in 1958.
+Michael Joseph died of septicaemia in 1958, after a delayed medical operation.
+He was 60.

 Michael Joseph Ltd from 1958

 After Joseph died, his widow Anthea Joseph rescued the publishing company Michael Joseph Ltd from the ensuing crisis.
 In 1985, Michael Joseph Ltd was acquired by Penguin Books.
-Penguin turned its new property into one of its imprints and in 2018 Penguin describes Michael Joseph as "[t]he leading commercial fiction and non-fiction imprint of Penguin Books", specialising in "women’s fiction, crime, thrillers, cookery, memoirs and lifestyle books".
+Penguin turned its new property into one of its imprints, and in 2018, Penguin described Michael Joseph as "[t]he leading commercial fiction and non-fiction imprint of Penguin Books", specialising in "women's fiction, crime, thrillers, cookery, memoirs and lifestyle books".